foo123/Contemplate/README.md

 *Contemplate* seeks to find the best balance between these requirements.

-The solution is inspired by John Resig's post ([see above](http://ejohn.org/blog/javascript-micro-templating/)) and the fact that PHP and Javascript share a common language subset.
+The solution is inspired by _John Resig's post_ ([see above](http://ejohn.org/blog/javascript-micro-templating/)) and the fact that PHP and Javascript share a __common language subset__.

 ###Features:

 * *Contemplate* does a minimum parsing (and caching) in order to create dynamic templates (which can be used in both PHP and Javascript) and trying to contain the needed functionality inside the common language subset.

-* Most of the time this can be accomplished, the rest functionality is built with custom functions which mostly resemble the PHP syntax, yet wotk the same in Javascript.
+* Most of the time this can be accomplished, the rest functionality is built with __custom functions__ which mostly resemble the PHP syntax, yet wotk the same in Javascript.

-* Simple and light-weight (just 2 classes, one for php and one for javascript, no other dependencies)
+* Simple and light-weight (__just 2 classes__, one for php and one for javascript, no other dependencies)

 * Fast, can cache templates both in PHP and Javascript dynamically (filesystem caching of compiled templates can be added easily)

-* Syntax very close to PHP (there was an effort to keep the engine syntax as close to PHP syntax as possible, to avoid learning another language syntax)
+* Syntax very close to PHP (there was an effort to keep the engine syntax as __close to PHP syntax__ as possible, to avoid learning another language syntax)

 * Easily extensible, configurable

-* Localization, Data escaping can be built-in and configurable easily
+* Localization, Data escaping can be built-in and configurable easily (localization functions are already built-in)

-* Loops can have optional else() statement when no data, or data is empty (see test.php)
+* Loops can have optional _elsefor()_ statement when no data, or data is empty (see test.php)

 * Notes: __Literal double quotes__ should better be used inside templates